kevinyswong/kevinyswong.github.io/index.md

 owning shares of their own company.
 Inequality also plays out in college admissions.
 An
 <a href="https://www.nytimes.com/interactive/2017/01/18/upshot/some-colleges-have-more-students-from-the-top-1-percent-than-the-bottom-60.html">article</a>
-from the Times visualizes data from a study co-authored by Raj Chetty and Saez, finding that:
+from The Times visualizes data from a study co-authored by Raj Chetty and Saez, finding that:
 <blockquote>
-[a]t 38 colleges in America, including five in the Ivy League . . . more
-students came from the top 1 percent of the income scale than from the entire bottom 60 percent.
+At 38 colleges in America, including five in the Ivy League . . . more students came from the top 1 percent of the income scale than from the entire bottom 60 percent.
 Roughly one in four of the richest students attend an elite college – universities that typically cluster toward the top of annual